daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have.

-#### The user must be able to listen to embedded audio that reflects the current state of expandable or collapsible content, playing only content that is expanded.
+#### The user must be able to listen to embedded audio that reflects the current state of expandable or collapsible content, playing only content that is expanded

 When embedded audio is synchronized with structured content that includes expandable or collapsible sections, the user must be able to